veganstraightedge/New_Scout_Handbook/readme.md

 # A New Scout Handbook
-Not at all related to the Cub Scouts or Boy Scouts.
+Not at all related to the "official" Cub, Boy or Girl Scouts.
 Merely inspired by my childhood experience in the Cub Scouts and Boy Scouts.
 A wilderness and urban survival manual for kids and adults alike without the hangups of the Cub/Boy/Girl Scouts.

 ## Ideals
 * **Decentralization**